netdata/learn/docs/agent/contributing/style-guide.md

 > White-box monitoring: Monitoring of a system or application based on the metrics it directly exposes, such as logs.

-Avoid emojis whenever possible for the same reasonsâthey can be difficult to understand immediately and don't translate well.
+Avoid emojis whenever possible for the same reasons—they can be difficult to understand immediately and don't translate well.

 ### Mentioning future releases or features